NadyaMartini/NadyaMartini/README.md

 ### Hi there
-My name is Nadia.
-I am full-stack data analyst with expertise in data automation, database management, and insightful analysis.
-Skilled in Python, PostgreSQL, Apache Airflow and data visualization (Tableau).
+My name is Nadia, and I am a full-stack data analyst with expertise in data automation, database management, and insightful analysis.
+I am skilled in Python, PostgreSQL, Apache Airflow, and data visualization using Tableau.